ConsistentEE: A Consistent and Hardness-Guided Early Exiting Method for Accelerating Language Models Inference: Related Work

 The above methods are layer-wise early exiting methods where the entire input (i.e., all tokens) exits at the same layer.
 There are some token-wise early exiting methods such as HashEE \cite{sun2022simple} and TR-BERT \cite{ye2021trbert} where different tokens can exit at different layers.
 When a token exits, the attention computation will not be performed on this token at later layers.
 Hence the acceleration comes from the reduced computation cost in the attention module.
 In this sense, token-wise early exiting methods belong to the family of token skipping methods \cite{goyal2020power,kim2021length,kim2022learned,guan2022transkimmer}.

 The above methods are early exiting encoding methods to accelerate BERT inference.
-CALM \cite{schuster2022confident} focused on token-wise early exit decoding strategy to achieve efficient inference on large language models.
+CALM \cite{schuster2022confident} and Free \cite{sangmin2023free} focused on early-exiting for autoregressive models that allocates adaptive computation paths for each token generation.
 CALM proposed three confidence measures as exiting criteria including Softmax response, hidden-state saturation, and early exit classifier.
 A calibration procedure is proposed to find a shared exit threshold.
+Free \cite{sangmin2023free} is concurrent with our work.
+FREE only allowed two exit points and replaced the state copying mechanism with synchronized parallel decoding to prevent performance degradation.